 The median (the mid-point in the range) gender pay gap for police staff and police officers combined is 12.49%.
 The mean (the whole range expressed as an average) gender pay gap is 6.25%.

 Compared to 2019-2020 data, the mean gender pay gap has closed by 2.66% and the median gender pay gap has widened by 1.06%.

 When we split out the data for staff and officers we can see that:

 In this year there are no significant changes in the quartiles breakdowns but they are starting to show a change in our profiling.
-The key changes being the 5% increase in female officers in the Q4 profile and that the small increase in the Q2, Q3 and Q4 profiles which are continuing to show an increase in female promotion at the middle and senior ranks.
+The key changes are the small increases in the Q2, Q3 and Q4 profiles which are continuing to show an increase in female promotion at the middle and senior ranks.
 Q1 shows a 2.83% decrease in the female proportion, showing we have more female constables than male constables.

 The bonus gender pay gap

 As has been stated before there is not a traditional bonus scheme for the police officer ranks, but there is Home Office national guidance introduced in 2003 that allows forces to make one-off bonus payments of between £50 and £500 when an officer has carried out work of an outstandingly demanding, unpleasant or important nature.